The Hyperactive Child

 Medication Still Most Effective Treatment continued...

-the symptoms of ADHD, two-thirds of kids in the study had additional psychological or social problems that were most effectively treated with behavioral therapy.)
+(It's important to note that while medication alone worked best to alleviate the symptoms of ADHD, two-thirds of kids in the study had additional psychological or social problems that were most effectively treated with behavioral therapy.)

 Getting the Right Treatment